 Audubon applies data science in its mission to understand how climate change will affect birds, which species will be most vulnerable, and what places will suffer the most climate-related threats.
 This past summer, Audubon released a report summarizing research from an unprecedented, model-driven assessment of the potential future impacts of climate change on 38 species of grassland birds.
 All of which was performed on Domino.
 In this session, Dr. Chad Wilsey, Audubon’s interim chief scientist, will discuss:

 A key driver to a successful data science platform is the ability to customize and extend beyond the default stock behavior.
 Domino allows this through its “open” approach that lets data scientists use their preferred languages, tools, and data sources.
 Additionally, a growing ask to accelerate data science is the ability to quickly obtain compute resources, especially with distributed and parallel processing.
-In this session, we will explore the data science platform’s ability to quickly and dynamically spin up distributed Spark and Dask clusters.
-We will also explore integrations with other tools such as H2O, DataRobot, and others.
+In this session, we will explore the data science platform’s ability to quickly and dynamically spin up distributed Spark and Dask clusters, and allow users to use the latest data science tools.